DevExpress-Examples/reporting-blazor-email-report/README.md

 ### UI Elements

 The example handles the [`CustomizeToolbar`](https://docs.devexpress.com/XtraReports/DevExpress.Blazor.Reporting.DxReportViewer.OnCustomizeToolbar) event to add a **Send Email** button to the Viewer's Toolbar.
-The code snippet below adds locates the **Export To** command and adds the new button next to it:
+The code snippet below locates the **Export To** command and adds the new button next to it:

 ```cs
 void OnCustomizeToolbar(ToolbarModel toolbarModel) {